 Kadaif is actually shredded pastry.
 It bakes into a crispy topping that covers a couscous crust topped with a delicious cheese filling.
 This honey type cheesecake is unusual and tastes divine!

 St. Patrick’s Day has come and gone.
 I did not see a rainbow or find a pot of gold.
 However, I did make a delightful new dessert that glistened with honey, which may be as close as I ever get to a pot of gold.
 A friend came over on Sunday to see the photos of my trip and I decided to make a Middle Eastern Spread.
 Just the mezze (appetizer) part; after all, us girls have to watch our figures.
 This is a great, healthy way to eat and a super simple way to entertain.
 And of course eating salads helps to justify dessert.

 But those salads will have to wait.
-I want to tell you about my Kadaif.
-The easiest way to describe this dessert is that it is what I would call a Middle Eastern cheesecake.
-There are several ways to prepare it all of which were new to me.
-I adapted two recipes and I have to say it was fun trying something that I had no idea if it would turn out.
-My efforts were a success and my friends that took the cake home must have agreed.
-If you are having a Middle Eastern meal this is an easy, but exotic dessert that has a honey syrup similar to baklava but tastes richer because of the cheese.
-Many middle Eastern groceries sell kadaif in the freezer section but if you can’t find it shredded wheat cereal would make a good substitute.
+I want to tell you about my Kadaif, my Middle Eastern cheesecake.
+There are several ways to prepare it, all of which were new to me.
+I adapted two recipes and it was fun trying something when I had no idea how it would turn out.
+My efforts were a success and my friends that took the cake home agreed.
+If you are planning a Middle Eastern meal this is an easy, but exotic dessert.
+Made with a honey syrup that is similar to baklava, kadaif tastes richer, because of the added cheese.
+Many middle Eastern groceries sell kadaif in the freezer section, but if you can’t find it shredded wheat cereal would make a decent substitute.

 2 C Boiling Water